okjuan/virtual.book/_posts/2024-12-07-world-beyond-your-head.md

 All in all I think he makes some fantastic, nuanced points but builds a shaky overarching argument from it.
 I would love to him to take a second crack at it.

+_I originally wrote the above [on Reddit](https://www.reddit.com/r/books/comments/o6efsb/comment/m0yv7mk/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) after reading the first half the book._

+---

+As I've said {% vbook_post else| 2025-01-11-now %}{% vbook_post where | 2025-01-12-2024-in-review %}, I really appreciated that this book resisted taking the reactionary stance against technology as inherently insidious and unavoidably corruptive of our psychological wellbeing.
+In the epilogue, Crawford summarizes his alternative critique of technology's role in leeching on our attention:

+> The problem...of distraction...is usually discussed as a problem of technology.
+I [suggest] we view the problem as more fundamentally one of political economy.
+In a culture saturated with technologies for appropriating our attention, our interior mental lives are laid bare as a resource to be harvested by others.
+Viewing it this way shifts our gaze from the technology itself to the intention that guides its design and its dissemination into every area of life.

+This perspective excites me not just because it rings truer but also because it prevents indiscriminate rejection of technology and instead makes possible a judicious trust that allows us to make good use of it.